bitcraze/cfcli/README.md

 Commands:
-  log      Access to the log subsystem param    Access to the parameter subsystem scan     List the Crazyflies found while scanning (on the selected address) select   Scan for Crazyflies and select which one to save for later interactions console  Print the console text from a Crazyflie
+  log      Access to the log subsystem param    Access to the parameter subsystem mem      Access to the memory subsystem config   Configure the Crazyflie (radio settings, etc) util     Various supporting utilities for the Crazyflie and its ecosystem scan     List the Crazyflies found while scanning (on the selected address) select   Scan for Crazyflies and select which one to save for later interactions console  Print the console text from a Crazyflie